AdityaJuliyawannn/Predict-Calorie-Expenditure/README.md

 # Predict Calorie Expenditure 🤵

-This repository contains our solution for the Kaggle competition: **Playground Series - Season 5, Episode 5 (S5E5)**, where the goal is to predict **calorie expenditure** based on various physiological and biometric features.
+This repository contains our solution for the Kaggle competition, where the goal is to predict **calorie expenditure** based on various physiological and biometric features.

 ## Background 🧠